Nlytn/AppSec-Writeups/OverTheWire/Natas5.md

 See?
 It really does say that; I didn't make it up.
 But what is it talking about?
 There isn't even a place for me to attempt to log in?
 I would normally lean towards SQLi, but where?

 This took a little time to think on, but when the answer hit me I almost fell over.
 You know what we haven't tried yet?
-I wonder what the intercepted request will show us?
+I wonder what the intercepted request will show us...

 ![Screenshot of burp request](/Assets/Natas5_burp.png)